 BRAINMETSBC.ORG is a web resource for breast cancer patients with brain metastases and their families, as well as anyone interested in learning more about brain and other central nervous system metastases of metastatic breast cancer.
 BRAINMETSBC.ORG offers information about diagnosis and treatment, shared patient experiences, interviews with scientists and physicians, and links to recent research, clinical trials, and other resources.

 BRAINMETSBC.ORG was developed as a public service by patient advocates Musa Mayer and Helen Schiff as part of their paid employment with a research Center of Excellence (COE), Studies Directed Toward the Eradication of Brain Metastases of Breast Cancer, funded by the Department of Defense Breast Cancer Research Program (DOD BCRP).
 The COE is a multi-institutional research consortium of scientists, physicians and advocates, under the direction of Dr. Patricia Steeg.
-Supported by monies from this grant, the BRAINMETSBC.ORG website is hosted by TRUE research, who administers the COE grant.
+Supported by monies from this grant, the BRAINMETSBC.ORG website is hosted by Pete Bevin and supported by the Geneva Foundation, who administer the COE grant.
 The website is medically reviewed by physicians who are members of the COE, and is listed with a link on the DOD BCRP website.

 CURE+HEAL features story on BrainMetsBC.org